GaryS007/Portfolio_Project5/README.md

 ![Footer](./assets/readme/website_images/footer.png)

-- The footer contains information about the store such as social media links, relevant website links, contact info and the ability to subscribe to Drum Loots newsletter.<br>
+- The footer contains information about the store such as social media links, relevant website links, contact info and the ability to subscribe to Drum Loot's newsletter.<br>

 ### Page 404 - Page Not Found